skillrepos/helm-fun-v2/README.md

 ## Start the Kubernetes cluster and complete setup

-2. Run the setup command in the codespace's terminal (**This will take several minutes to run...**):
+2. Setup an alias and run the setup command in the codespace's terminal (**This will take several minutes to run...**):

       ```
+      alias k=kubectl
       . ./setup.sh
       ```